Skip to content

 import cv2

-from uniface.visualization import draw_detections
+from uniface.draw import draw_detections

 detector = RetinaFace()